metalmatze/matthiasloibl.com/content/posts/benchmarking-my-computers-by-compiling-thanos.md

 cover = ""
 date = 2020-06-20T22:00:00Z
 draft = true
-slug = "benchmarking-my-computers-by-compiling-thanos"
+slug = "compiling-thanos-to-benchmark-my-computers"
-title = "Benchmarking my Computers by compiling Thanos"
+title = "Compiling Thanos to Benchmark my Computers"

 +++
-# Benchmarking by compiling Thanos from scratch

 ## Why?

 My desktop computer wasn't up to today's standards anymore.
 Although it was decent, compared to the ThinkPad X1 Carbon Gen 6 Laptop I have for work, I could feel the difference in speed on a daily basis.